 These teams work under the direction of the TFS Lone Star State IMT (LSSIMT) to provide the full array of incident management support including supporting impacted communities in managing security and continuity of government issues, assessment of critical infrastructure, and restoration of essential services following a catastrophic incident.
 There are currently over 400 AHIMT members statewide, representing all first responder disciplines.

-The TIFMAS, or Texas Intrastate Fire Mutual Aid System, is maintained by Texas A&M Forest Service.
-The program includes training, qualification and mobilization systems to make statewide use of local resources.
+TIFMAS (Texas Intrastate Fire Mutual Aid System) is maintained by Texas A&M Forest Service.
+The program includes grants, training and qualifications and mobilization systems to make statewide use of local resources.
 The program was first used during Hurricane Ike, and has since been used in response to the Presidio flooding, the April 9, 2009, wildfire outbreak in North Texas and Hurricane Alex.
 The system was successful in all four incidents.